donkeyclip/motorcortex-anime/README.md

 element that defines the motion path.

 The selected elements will sleep into this path on the given duration.

+One more thing to notice is the `pixelsAccuracy` attribute.
+This attribute sets the distance threshold between two sequential points of the path that the element should move.
+This attribute can be used so the motion path effect gets more performant (less processing is required).
+The default value is 4.

 ### Exposed Incidents
 * `Anime`